 Student Government (SGA) works with the school administration on a variety of issues related to the student body.
-Representatives and officers work in concert to sponsor activities such as Homecoming, Spirit Weeks, pep rallies to foster school an atmosphere of pride and excitement about school.
-SGA sponsors Teacher Appreciation activities several times a year.
-Officers include President, Vice-President, Secretary, and Treasurer.
-Representatives are elected to for each grade level.
+Representatives and officers work in concert to sponsor activities such as Homecoming, spirit weeks, and pep rallies to foster an atmosphere of pride and excitement about school.
+SGA also sponsors teacher appreciation activities several times a year.
+Officers include President, Vice-President, and Secretary, with representatives elected for each grade level.